oyoclass/python3-doc/doc/extralibs/starlette.md

 ## Starlette

 Starlette is an ASGI framework that allows for ease of building async web services in Python.
-To work properly, it must be used together with an ASGI server to run the service such as [Uvicorn](../uvicorn/).
+To work properly, it must be used together with an ASGI server to run the service, such as [Uvicorn](../uvicorn/).

 ### Examples